Zettlr/zettlr-docs/docs/en/getting-started/a-note-on-security.md

 If you only open files from sources you trust, this should not be an issue.
 However, if you frequently have to open Markdown documents from the internet or from sources you cannot fully trust, it may make sense to disable these renderers to ensure that no Markdown document with malicious code can harm you.
 Disabling these renderers will make your Markdown code a bit more difficult to read, but it will also prevent any malicious code from putting you in harm's way.

 By disabling all renderers, Zettlr will not accidentally execute any unsafe code contained within Markdown files.
-You can quickly switch between Zettlr’s Preview mode and Zettlr’s raw mode using the statusbar toggle.
+You can quickly switch between Zettlr’s Preview mode and Zettlr’s raw mode using the status bar toggle.
 Otherwise, you can use the corresponding setting.

 !!! note